basepi/redblue/README.txt

     ./pthread <size> <size> <filename> <converge_val> <converge_tiles> [num_threads]

 Note that num_threads is optional, and must divide the <size> value evenly.
+Additionally, there is a threshold for convergance values for each grid above which the grid will not converge, or at least not in a reasonable timeframe.

 An example run, using the 512x512 matrix provided, with a 16% convergence value and 8x8 tiles, would be executed with the following commands: